kingking888/TikTok-API/README.md

 # TikTok-API
 An API that allows you to get full information about TikTok videos without using any third party sources and only the TikTok API.

-This code was created by me.
+This API was created by me.

-This code was last tested and worked on Dec 1, 2021.
+This API was last tested and worked on Dec 1, 2021.

+# More
+This API uses the script from here: https://github.com/frogc0de/TikTok-Algorithm

+# Usage
+Coming soon.